Clueless-Community/seamless-ui/CONTRIBUTING.md

 # How to contribute? ( You must use tailwind CSS )
 ## Using Tailwind playground.

-One can easily make a contribution to this repository without setting this up locally.
-If you are building a new UI component then follow the steps written below.
+One can easily make a contribution to this repository without setting it up locally.
+If you are building a new UI component, then follow the steps written below.

 ### Step 1: